 –FLASHBACK: From Batman #634.
 Batman meets with Onyx, who is leading the Hill Gang now.
 Onyx tells him that Black Mask has been trying to take over her territory ever since the end of “War Games.”
 They also discuss Stephanie’s death.

 –Batman: Legends of the Dark Knight #190-191 (“COLD SNAP”)

 Mr. Freeze has been more vile and scary than ever recently, but he’s finally crashed.
 Sinking into a deep depression, Freeze goes on a two-day stealing spree, collecting all of his “favorite things.”
 After a few murders at the ice-hockey arena, Freeze surrounds himself with the stolen items and prepares to commit suicide, but Batman swoops in to prevent the suicide at the last moment.
-Freeze dukes it out with Bats, which results in an explosion that destroys the building.
+Freeze dukes it out with Batman, which results in an explosion that destroys the building.
 Afterward, Freeze goes missing.
 Bruce then tells Alfred the details regarding the case.

 –Birds of Prey #79